Reteecent/emmanuel-idiahi-portfolio/README.md

 ## 👋 Welcome

 Welcome to the official repository for **Emmanuel Idiahi's Portfolio**!
-This project highlights the professional journey, skills, and projects of Emmanuel Idiahi, featuring a modern, responsive design built with cutting-edge web technologies.
+This project highlights my professional journey, skills, and projects, featuring a modern, responsive design built with cutting-edge web technologies.

 ---